 Cincinnati Bengals 2023-2024 Odds

-The Bengals Super Bowl odds ranked sixth among all NFL teams to open the season; the Bengals are currently +2000 to hoist the Lombardy Trophy in 2024.
-Cincinnati is +1000 to win the conference.
+The Bengals Super Bowl odds ranked sixth among all NFL teams to open the season.

 2023 Bengals Team Projections

-The Cincinnati Bengals win total is projected around 10.5 wins at most sportsbooks in Ohio.
-Using the win totals available across multiple betting sites, the Bengals are projected to go 11-5, which is one less win than the 2022 campaign.
+The Cincinnati Bengals' win total was projected around 10.5 wins at most sportsbooks in Ohio.
+Using the win totals that were available across multiple betting sites before the season, the Bengals were projected to go 11-5.

 Other Bengals Team Projections

-You'll find a host of odds and team projections for the Bengals, including Joe Burrow MVP odds at Ohio's sportsbooks.
-Some popular bets on the Bengals right now include:
+Bettors were able to find a host of odds and team projections for the Bengals, including Joe Burrow MVP odds at Ohio's sportsbooks.
+Some popular bets on the Bengals were:

 Cincinnati Bengals Schedule 2023-23 Season